 CLASSROOM DISCIPLINE - The teachers are instructed to assign a consequence for inappropriate student behavior.
 This consequence can be in the form of detaining the student after school, during lunch period or other methods decided by the teacher.
 These consequences are not optional.
 A student who does not complete the consequence to the satisfaction of the teacher will be referred to detention and will be subject to further disciplinary action.

-DETENTION - All members of the faculty and professional staff are instructed to issue a detention for inappropriate behavior as judged by that faculty/professional staff member.
+DETENTION - All members of the faculty and professional staff are instructed to issue a detention to any student failing to comply with school policies as judged by that faculty/professional staff member.